joe-pierce/joe-pierce.github.io/index.md

 >packages such as numpy, pandas, scipy, geopandas and shapely.
 I have experience designing and integrating databases (PostgreSQL, PostGIS, sqlalchemy),
 >working with cloud infrastructure (Azure, AWS) and standard development practices
 >such as testing, source control, documentation and CI/CD pipelines.
->Outside of technical work I am involved in mentoring other team members and running  learning & development initiatives for colleagues across the business to learn coding skills.
+>Outside of technical work I am involved in mentoring other team members and running learning & development initiatives for colleagues across the business globally to learn coding skills.
 >
->I have worked in consultancy for 8 years, typically working with public sector clients
+>I have worked in consultancy for 9 years, typically working with public sector clients
 >such as the Environment Agency, Highways England and Local Authorities.
 Throughout 2020,
 >I was seconded part time into Natural Resources Wales in their Flood Risk Analysis team,
 >gaining client-side experience in hydraulic modelling and hydrology.